TechTrendsOn/ScheduleAI/README.md

 ## Notes

-- `data/artifacts/` is generated at runtime.
+- 'data/artifacts/' is generated at runtime and should not be committed.
 - Some datasets may produce no feasible swaps under strict rules (this is valid behavior).
 - RAG agents use local open-source models and may be slow on first run due to model downloads.

 ## Tech Stack

 - Python, Streamlit, Pandas
+- openpyxl (for .xlsx ingestion)
 - OR-Tools (CP-SAT)
 - ChromaDB
 - SentenceTransformers (`all-MiniLM-L6-v2`)